rgschmitz1/portfolio/content/authors/admin/_index.md

 highlight_name: true
 ---

-Robert is currently a Computer Science and Systems graduate student at the University of Washington Tacoma.
-His capstone project involves building cloud-native applications using open source software (e.g. Kubernetes, OpenFaaS).
+I recently graduated with a MS in Computer Science and Systems graduate from the University of Washington - Tacoma.
+My capstone project involed building cloud-native applications using open-source software (e.g. Kubernetes, OpenFaaS), as well as benchmarking and cost analysis of provisioning and running distributed workflows on Amazon Web Service.

-Robert lives in the Pacific Northwest with his wife, daughters, and dogs.
-He enjoys climbing, kayaking, home brewing, gardening, and programming.
+I live in the Pacific Northwest with my wife, daughters, and dogs.
+In my free time, I enjoy climbing, kayaking, home brewing, gardening, and programming.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.